NSWPSC/accessibility-standard/The-Standard.md

 # Digital Accessibility Standard

 The Digital Accessibility Standard is a set of rules about our approach digital accessibility.
+Following the rule means we can make sure that everyone is included when we provide information and services in digital formats.
+It helps us ensure that our products meet a wide range of people’s needs when designing, developing and delivering digital projects.

+## The rules
 1. Put people first
 1. Design for everyone
 1. Follow the Australian Government’s Digital Service Standard